nwaltham/woofwoof/readme.md

 ## Promises

-Meow will make unhandled rejected promises [fail loudly](https://github.com/sindresorhus/loud-rejection) instead of the default silent fail.
+woofwoof will make unhandled rejected promises [fail loudly](https://github.com/sindresorhus/loud-rejection) instead of the default silent fail.
 Meaning you don't have to manually `.catch()` promises used in your CLI.

 ## Tips